7 Ways to Reduce CNC Machining Costs

 1. Standardize Whenever Possible

-Using widely available materials and off-the-shelf parts gives you the benefits of mass production, even in small-batch production.
+Using widely available materials and off-the-shelf parts gives you the benefits of mass production, even in small-batch production, which can significantly reduce machining costs.

 • Some of the other benefits of using standard components include: